immutables/immutables.github.io/getstarted.md

 Java 7 or higher is required to run _Immutables_ annotation processor.

 Add required dependencies for basic immutable object generation:

 - [org.immutables:value:{{v}}]({{ depUri }}|value|{{ v }}|jar)
   + Compile-only annotation processing tool.
-All in one artifact: annotations, processor with repackaged embedded dependencies.
+All in one artifact: annotations, processor with properly repackaged embedded dependencies.

 Snippet of maven dependencies: